-Recently, meal delivery platforms have multiplied in large cities.
+Recently, meal delivery platforms have mushroomed in large cities.

 Their strategy ?
-A rapid and exponential growth to grab the market,
+A rapid and exponential growth to conquer the market,

-and eventually to establish a monopoly by buying back its competitors.
+and eventually to establish a monopoly by taking over its competitors’ businesses.

-They all share one thing in common: using self-contractors to ensure deliveries.
+They all share one thing in common: using self-employed people to ensure deliveries.

-This situation benefits the firm in two different ways : they represent an extremely flexible and inexpensive workforce,
+This situation benefits the firm in two different ways : the so-called “providers” represent an extremely flexible and cheap workforce, and they bear all financial risk in place of the firm.

 But it is not a fatality